plone/volto/packages/generator-volto/generators/app/templates/README.md

 ## Documentation

-A training on how to create your own website using Volto is available as part of the Plone training at [https://2022.training.plone.org/volto/index.html](https://2022.training.plone.org/volto/index.html).
+[Volto Hands-On](https://training.plone.org/voltohandson/index.html) is a training on how to create your own website.

 ## Quick Start